Conus villepinii: Distribution

 The type locality of Conus sanderi, Wils & Moolenbeek, 1979 is off St. James, west coast of Barbados West Indies, where type material was dredged at 155–180 metres depth by R.V.
-Martlet, operating from Bellairs Research Institute of McGill University.
+Martlet, operating from Bellairs Research Institute of McGill University at Holetown, Barbados.

-This species also known from as far south as Eastern Brasil.
+This species also known from as far south as Eastern Brazil.

 Description

 The maximum recorded shell length is 93 mm.

+Gulf of Mexico shells, usually trawled on the continental shelf, are larger than shells from the Eastern Caribbean islands close to the type locality.

+Conus hunti, Wils and Moolenbeek 1979 is likely a variant of Conus villepinii.
+The two type localities, Barbados and Marie Galante de Guadeloupe, are only 355 kms. apart, in similarly deep water.

 Habitat

 Minimum recorded depth is 25 m.
 Maximum recorded depth is 475 m.

 Cone shells looking very similar in appearance to the shell presented as the type illustration of C.villepinii have been dredged off West coast of Barbados, Lesser Antilles at depths around 85 fms/510 feet.